chrplr/PCBS/docs/representing-numbers-images-text.rst

 -  1 Gigabytes (GB) = 1024 Mbytes
 -  Terabyte, Petabyte, Exabyte…

-Exercice (advanced): Write a function that return the hexadecimal representation (base 16) of a number.
+Exercise (advanced): Write a function that return the hexadecimal representation (base 16) of a number.

 To go further: